-Design for Excellence (DFX) is a systematic approach for product and process engineers while designing a product where X represents targeted objectives or characteristics of product or process.
+Design for Excellence (aka Design for X, DFX) is a systematic approach to achieve a targeted objective.
+X represents targeted objectives or characteristics of product or process.
 DFX comes under the topic of DFSS which requires a cross-functional team approach with the involvement of stakeholders.

 Types of Design for X (DFX)

 Design for Manufacturing/Assembly (DFM & DFMA)

-These terms can be consolidated together because it shares common objectives in DFX process.
 Design for Manufacturing (DFM) deals with steps for improving manufacturing process to make a good product with reduced manufacturing cost.
-Product design is optimized and streamlined for achieving this end goal.
-Some of the factors such as material, tooling, environment, testing, tolerances etc. are analysed in detail here.
+Product design can be optimized to achieve this goal.

 Design for Cost and Design to Cost (DTC)

 Design for Testing/Testability (DFT)

 Testing is a major part in in the process to ensure that products have predetermined quality standards demanded by the customers.
-So, in this stage the team has to design steps that required for validating the product to ensure that it doesn’t have any defects and it is properly functioning.
+In this stage the team has to design steps that required for validating the product to ensure that it doesn’t have any defects and it is properly functioning.

 Design for Maintainability (DFM)

-Maintainability is the rate at which a product can be easily maintained and.
-In this stage, design team give attention downsizing the maintenance costs by considering 2 major attributes such as preventive maintenance and corrective maintenance.
+Maintainability is how easily a product can be maintained.
+Here, the design team give attention to reducing maintenance costs.
+Eg preventive maintenance and corrective maintenance.

 Design for Robustness

 Design for Supply Chain (DFSC)

 Target here is to design a system with high supply chain efficiency, less inventory cost and less or zero waste.
-Error detection of the product should also be considered in design step.
+Error detection should be considered in the design step.

 Design for Safety